 Dave Cullen does not attempt to define or explain.
 He paints the picture, as it happened, and allows the reader to make their own interpretations and conclusions.
 If you want answers look elsewhere.
 If you want an intimate look into the mind and life of the two teenagers who wreaked such havoc on their community and our nation – it is a deeply moving and powerful book.
 I have tremendous respect for the care and effort Mr. Cullen put into crafting this story, so we can all see into the mind of senseless violence.
 It does not provide relief, but does offer a great deal of realities and issues upon which to ponder.

 PS.
-A great companion to Columbine is The Spiral Notebook by Joyce and Stephen Singular, as they explore the mass shooting in Aurora, Colorado.
-As parents, this is a more conversational exploration of the issue of public violence and their own quest to understand the issue.
+A great companion to Columbine is The Spiral Notebook: The Aurora Theater Shooter and the Epidemic of Mass Violence Committed by American Youth by Joyce and Stephen Singular, as they explore the mass shooting in Aurora, Colorado.
+As parents, this is a more conversational exploration of public violence and their own quest to understand the issue.